Kukushaa/nextdoor-java-sdk/README.md

 ## Installation

-Recomended installation of SDK is via `maven` (or gradle etc.).
-Last version of dependency which need to inject:
+Recommended installation of SDK is via `maven` (or gradle etc.).
+The last version of dependency that needs to be injected:

 ```xml
 <!--https://github.com/Kukushaa/nextdoor-java-sdk-->